11 Essential tips for effective communication skills in the workplace

 You may have heard the term “diversity” used in many contexts in business, but it’s not just about gender or race; it also applies to age, experience, education, cultural differences, and so on.
 It’s important to be mindful of these differences when communicating.

 Another benefit of using inclusive language is that it can help foster a more creative workplace.
 When people feel included in workplace communication, they feel like their opinions matter too.
-This means that everyone will be more likely to share their ideas and opinions without fear of judgment or discrimination.
+This means that everyone will be more likely to share their ideas and opinions without fear of judgement or discrimination.

 11. Be mindful of your tone and volume